dieterich-lab/single-cell-nanopore/README.md

 * `sim_umi.fasta` and `real_umi.fasta`: The rest DNA sequences after removing the adapter and barcode sequences.

 * `sim_umi.tab`: The barcodes assignment of the simulated reads with matched Illumina UMIs from the same cell and the same gene.

-* `real.umi`: The barcodes assignment of the real Nanopore reads with matched Illumina UMIs from the same cell and the same gene.

 ## Parameters: